 - presentation skills.

-Training in social research may also be undertaken through attendance at events, conferences and seminars provided by specialist organisations, such as:
+You can undertake training in social research through attendance at events, conferences and seminars provided by specialist organisations, such as:

-You should try to keep up to date with news and developments in the industry and this can be helped by accessing resources and attending events through the Trades Union Congress (TUC).
+You should keep up to date with news and developments in the industry by accessing resources and attending events through the TUC.

-Generally, it is your responsibility to seek out training opportunities that allow you to diversify your skills and maintain your employability for future jobs.
+Generally, it's your responsibility to seek out training opportunities that allow you to diversify your skills and maintain your employability for future jobs.

 You may enter the field as a research assistant then progress to research officer.
 Following that, you can progress to senior research officer or head of research.
 Job titles vary and these roles are sometimes called senior policy officer.

-It is also possible to use your skills from the researcher post to move into roles in areas such as:
+It's also possible to use your research skills to move into roles in areas such as:

-Research is an expanding area.
-There are numerous opportunities within academia and private and voluntary sector organisations.
+There are also opportunities within academia and private and voluntary sector organisations to undertake research.
 The academic research route may lead to a career as a research fellow and lecturer.
-Think-tanks (research centres and institutes) provide numerous opportunities nationwide, see the Institute for Public Policy Research (IPPR).
+Think tanks (research centres and institutes) provide opportunities nationwide - see the Institute for Public Policy Research (IPPR) for more information.